Galerie Moos: 1927 : Quai du Mont-Blanc 31 et rue du Léman 3 (Genève)

 In 1927 Max Moos opened a new gallery at 3 rue du Léman.
 He kept, however, the old address for the trade of "Antique Art", "Objets d'art" and "antique furniture".
 But it is in his new premises that he will propose numerous exhibitions of "Modern Art", contemporary Swiss and international art: the "School of Paris", Norwegian painting (prefaced by the painter E. Munch), Polish...
 He will also present an exhibition entitled 21 artists of the Italian Novecento sponsored by an impressive Honorary Committee chaired by Benito Mussolini.

 In 1930, Max Moos embarked on a very ambitious commercial project that had the Swiss painter François Barraud as its workhorse.
 In order to promote the project, the journalist Lucienne Florentin was asked to write articles and a monograph on the artist and to organize a large François Barraud exhibition.
 A second exhibition took place in 1932 at the Galerie du Portique in Paris in collaboration with the Galerie Moos.
 The exhibition was a great success and Moos sold his paintings to his loyal customers as well as to new generations of collectors.
 The art critic Pierre Courthion see in François Barraud « le successeur de Hodler et Vallotton ».

 Between 1927 and 1939, he specialized in organizing auctions.
 The most prestigious ones brought together up to 400 paintings, pieces of furniture and art objects.
 More than thirty auctions of Geneva, Swiss and international collections will be held.
 (Ernest Ponti, Paul Chavan, Johannes Widmer, etc.) et étrangères (France, Belgique, Pays-Bas, etc.) seront organisées.

 On May 19, 1938, twenty years after Ferdinand Hodler's death, Moos devoted a new retrospective exhibition to him: Exposition commémorative 1918-1928.

 In 1939, a few days before the outbreak of the Second World War, Max Moos and his wife Fanny Moos went to New York for their daughter's wedding, but because of the world conflict, they did not return to Geneva until 1946.
 Several members of the Moos family, who remained in Europe, were victims of persecution and deportation by the Third Reich.

-Until 1946, during the forced exile of his parents in New York, his son Georges Moos will take over the management of the Galerie Moos (Père).
-A few exhibitions were still held at Rue du Léman 3: the painter Paul Albert Mathey in 1940, Lucien Schwob in 1941 and the auction of furniture from the collection of Mr. and Mrs. Moos to finance his parents' stay in the United States.